coalaura/lugo/README.md

 * `lugo.diagnostics.shadowing`: Toggle warnings when a local shadows an outer scope or global.
 * `lugo.diagnostics.unreachableCode`: Toggle graying out unreachable code.
 * `lugo.diagnostics.ambiguousReturns`: Toggle warnings for expressions accidentally returned due to newlines.
+* `lugo.diagnostics.duplicateField`: Toggle warnings for duplicate fields inside table literals.
+* `lugo.diagnostics.unbalancedAssignment`: Toggle warnings when assigning fewer or more values than variables.
+* `lugo.diagnostics.duplicateLocal`: Toggle warnings when a local variable is defined twice in the exact same scope.
+* `lugo.diagnostics.selfAssignment`: Toggle warnings when assigning a variable to itself.
+* `lugo.diagnostics.emptyBlock`: Toggle hints for empty blocks (e.g., `do end`).
+* `lugo.diagnostics.typeCheck`: Toggle strict type checking for operations like calling numbers or indexing non-tables.
 * `lugo.diagnostics.deprecated`: Toggle warnings for usage of `@deprecated` symbols.

 **Editor Features**